PJLab-ADG/3DTrans/README.md

 <!-- Based on our research progress on the cross-domain adaptation of multiple autonomous driving datasets, we can utilize the **multi-source datasets** for performing the pre-training task.
 Here, we present several unsupervised and self-supervised pre-training implementations (including [PointContrast](https://arxiv.org/abs/2007.10985)). -->

-### ReSimAD Results
+### ReSimAD
+Here, we give the [Download Link]() of our reconstruction-simulation dataset by the ReSimAD, consisting of nuScenes-like, KITTI-like, ONCE-like, and Waymo-like datasets that generate target-domain-like simulation points.

 We report the **zero-shot** cross-dataset (Waymo-to-nuScenes) adaptation results using the BEV/3D AP performance as the evaluation metric for a fair comparison.
-Please refer to [ReSimAD]() for more details.
+Please refer to [ReSimAD](./tools/cfgs/ReSimAD) for more details.

 |              Methods                 | training time | Adaptation | Car@R40    |  Ckpt |